 A compact and wide-spreading evergreen rhododendron with the prettiest flowers in the softest pink imaginable, fading to white; absolutely must have well-drained, highly acidic and organic soil, use plenty of peat moss when planting

 Ken Janeck Rhododendron is draped in stunning clusters of shell pink trumpet-shaped flowers with white overtones at the ends of the branches in mid spring, which emerge from distinctive hot pink flower buds.
-It has dark green foliage.
+It has dark green evergreen foliage.
 The narrow leaves remain dark green throughout the winter.
-The fruit is not ornamentally significant.

 Ken Janeck Rhododendron is a dense multi-stemmed evergreen shrub with a more or less rounded form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.

 This is a relatively low maintenance shrub, and should only be pruned after flowering to avoid removing any of the current season's flowers.
 It has no significant negative characteristics.

 Ken Janeck Rhododendron is recommended for the following landscape applications;